Atrocity crime

-Crimes Against Humanity
+Crimes against humanity

 The term "crimes against humanity" has been applied to a wide range of acts and is often seen as broader than the other three mass atrocity crimes.
 While crimes against humanity can include many acts that also constitute war crimes, genocide, or ethnic cleansing, it bears distinguishing characteristics.
 Unlike war crimes, crimes against humanity may be committed in times of war or peace and can only be committed against civilian populations.
 Unlike genocide, the acts need not be targeted against a specific group.

 Crimes against humanity have not been codified under a dedicated international treaty.
 The International Law Commission recently submitted a draft convention to the United Nations General Assembly that would include provisions prohibiting, punishing, and defining crimes against humanity.
 Despite not being the subject of a dedicated treaty, the prohibition against crimes against humanity is considered customary international law and an established norm, meaning it is binding on all states without exception.

 The term has a long history of use both in political and legal contexts.
 Crimes against humanity, and similar terms, were used in the 18th century and early 19th century to describe slavery and atrocities committed as part of colonialism.
-Its first formal use in international law was a 1915 declaration condemning the massacre of Armenians by the Turkish government.
-Since then the term has been used and defined in similar, but variant ways by the Nurmeberg Tribunal, Tokyo Tribunal, International Criminal Tribunal for the former Yugoslavia, International Criminal Tribunal for Rwanda, and International Criminal Court.
+Its first formal use in international law was a 1915 declaration condemning the Armenian genocide.
+Since then the term has been used and defined in similar, but variant ways by the Nuremberg Tribunal, Tokyo Tribunal, International Criminal Tribunal for the former Yugoslavia, International Criminal Tribunal for Rwanda, and International Criminal Court.

 The Rome Statute reflects the latest consensus of the international community on the definition of crimes against humanity.
 The statute did not limit the definition to acts occurring in times of armed conflict, included a wider range of sexual violence as prohibited acts, and expanded the grounds on which persecution can be committed.
 The statute defines crimes against humanity as any of the following acts when committed as part of a widespread or systematic attack directed against any civilian population, with knowledge of the attack: